 MHIP uses a patient registry (CMTS) to track and measure patient goals and clinical outcomes, and facilitate treatment adjustment if a patient is not improving as expected.
 MHIP also utilizes pay-for-performance mechanisms to support model fidelity and prioritize patient outcomes.
 Training and workforce efforts for this project focus on the whole team and all providers are trained on the fundamentals of Collaborative Care.

 Training and workforce efforts for this project focus on the whole team and all providers are trained on the fundamentals of Collaborative Care.
-Care managers have access to a large library of recorded webinars on both fundamental and advanced topics related to delivery of mental health services in a primary care setting.
+Care managers have access to a large library of recorded webinars on both fundamental and advanced topics related to delivery of mental health services in a primary care setting (that were previously found on the former MHIP website).
 Content for primary care providers is available in the MHIP Toolkit.
 Password and username required for access.

 Washington State Legislature, Community Health Plan of Washington (CHPW), and Public Health - Seattle & King County

 - For clinics, care coordinators, providers, and MHIP program managers, please log in to the MHIP toolkit.